Alabenba/multimodal-classification/README.md

 The explanation of the results might be the following:
 - sushi and sashimi looks very different from other meals, so these categories can be easily differed from other categories based on the photos
 - the photos of the steak and the tiramisu might not be sufficiently discriminative (especially the close-up photos: both meals can look as the brown substance), so it is more suitable to classify mentoined categories based on the recipe text
-- in case that the classification based almost on the only single modality is hard, GMU can give almost the same importance to the textual and to the visual modality: test sample number 1 (recipe of sashimi) was correctly classified with giving 0.42 of attention to the textual modality and 0.58 to the visual modality
+- in case that the classification based almost on the only single modality is hard, GMU can give almost the same importance to the textual and to the visual modality: test sample number 1 (recipe of sashimi) was correctly classified by giving 0.42 of attention to the textual modality and 0.58 to the visual modality

 # Accuracy 100%